Call

 Sciatica’s technical name is “lumbar radiculopathy.”
 People who develop this condition are generally between the ages of 30 and 50.
 Many different types of injuries can cause the development of sciatica, including arthritis, bone spurs, or any other injury that impacts the sciatic nerve.
 Most commonly, we find that people lose their flexibility in the hips and pelvis, which causes the gluteus and hip muscles to become tightened.
 This in turn, alters the mechanics of the spine, and compression to the sciatic nerve as it travels through these tissues.

-Back Pain Relief in West Chester
+Back Pain Relief in Maineville

 Our physical therapist can help to manage low back pain and sciatica symptoms through the use of targeted physical therapy treatment.
 This safe and prescription drug-free treatment option is non-invasive and designed to promote faster natural healing while providing fast pain relief.
 Instead of simply treating your symptoms, physical therapy is designed to alleviate pressure on the sciatic nerve for long-lasting relief.
 Want to learn more about the benefits of physical therapy for lower back pain and sciatica?
 Contact our physical therapist today for more information and be sure to schedule an initial consultation.